Online/Virtual Volunteer Opportunities for High School Students

 3) Become a Translator

-If you happen to be bilingual, there are plenty of ways you can contribute to a great cause right from your laptop.
+If you are bilingual, there are plenty of ways you can contribute to a great cause right from your laptop.
 The United Nations Volunteers organization lists many opportunities for those proficient in two or more languages to make an impact.
 For example, UN-Habitat needs volunteers to help translate a National Housing Project for Cabo Verde from Portuguese to English.
-UNICEF presently needs 5 COVID-19-related documents translated from English to French.
+UNICEF presently needs COVID-19-related documents translated from English to French.
 The UN also needs Chinese reports on pandemic volunteer efforts translated into English.
-You could also consider joining the army of TED Talk translators who work on subtitling these inspirational videos so that they be enjoyed by audiences around the globe.
+You could also consider joining the army of TED Talk translators who work on subtitling these inspirational videos so that they can be enjoyed by audiences around the globe.
 A number of fantastic opportunities can also be accessed through Translators Without Borders.

 4) Archive Historical Documents

 Fans of history may be interested in becoming citizen archivists for a non-profit organization such as the National Archives in Washington, D.C.
 Would you enjoy transcribing speeches made by Franklin Roosevelt?
 Or, perhaps case histories made by the Tennessee Valley Authority during the Great Depression?
 Or, would you derive pleasure from cataloguing Purple Hearts awarded between 1942-1963?
 All of these tasks are awaiting the help of virtual volunteers right now.
 The Smithsonian also engages citizen scholars in tasks such as transcribing diaries of prominent Americans or joining the Wikipedia Volunteer Program’s efforts to strengthen the website’s offerings on Smithsonian-relevant content.